nicodoggie/bastion-falls/site/content/languages/hick/early-hick/_index.md

 - Property roots → stative verbs (thral "sacred") (See:
   [Basic Terms](@/languages/hick/early-hick/lexicon.md#basic-terms))

+## Volitional Marker

+- **-arm**: Indicates volitional mood, suggesting intention or willingness to perform an action.

+The -arm suffix replaces the -'er suffix in volitional contexts.
+### Usage Example

+- **sinasarm**: "let's play" or "let's drift" < sinas-arm "play-VOLITION" → sinasarm

+This suffix allows speakers to express a desire or suggestion to perform an action, similar to the volitional mood in other languages.

 ## Spatial Case System

 Early Hick's spatial case system interacts closely with verbal semantics,